minio/operator/docs/STS.md

 ## Enabling STS functionality

-At the moment, the STS feature ships off by default, to turn it on switch `OPERATOR_STS_ENABLED` to `on` on the `minio-operator` deployment.
+At the moment, the STS feature ships `off` by default.
+To turn it on, switch `OPERATOR_STS_ENABLED` to `on` in the `minio-operator` deployment.

 ## TLS

 The STS functionality works only with TLS configured.
-We can request certificates automatically, but additional you can user `cert-manager` or bring your own certificates.
+We can request certificates automatically, but additionally you can use `cert-manager` or bring your own certificates.

 ## SDK support